opendri/opendri.github.com/guide/chapter2.md

 </div>

 ## Work Process Overview
 Like open data initiatives, OpenDRI starts small and scales virally.
-It deploys in one city, and then another, expanding in utility as the amount of data increases, driving more pilots in more cities.
+It deploys in one site, and then another, expanding in utility as the amount of data increases.
 As such, OpenDRI is not a linear process, but rather a cycle that iterates across cities (Ex: Pedang, then Jakarta, then west coast of Indonesia.
 Columbo then Batticloa).

 1. Scoping
+2. Designing
-2. Piloting
+3. Piloting
-3. Scaling
+4. Scaling
-4. Sustaining
+5. Sustaining

 ## Partners
 OpenDRI is a partnership.
 Starts from communities in which it gets implemented.
 Part bottom-up, part top-down.